 71. What 1979 event led to the widespread adoption of energy conservation measures in the United States?

-72. What was the name of the popular 1970s toy that featured a soft, stuffed animal with a long, stretchy body?
+72. What was the name of the popular 1970s toy that featured a long, stretchy body?

 73. Which 1970s rock band is known for their songs “Hotel California” and “Take It Easy”?

-74. What controversial 1970s art movement involved the use of bodily fluids in artwork?
+74. What controversial 1970s art movement involved the use of models as a canvas for others to draw on in artwork?

 76. Which 1970s television series was set in a women’s prison and dealt with the challenges faced by its inmates?